JoshT1/Yugioh_Price_Scraper/README.md

 This is a program that parses/scrapes yu-gi-oh card data from TCGPlayer.com.
+It is then stored inside of a SQL database.
 I have staggered the requests to only do 1 card every 10 seconds.
 The data acquired from each card (1st Ed, Unlimited, and/or limited edition) is:
 Card name, set code, product ID, current price, week price, month price, and 3 month price.